jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

     }
 ```

-Configurable entities usually include Test Double behaviors and arguments with multiple behaviors and parameter values with each iterating through as as many [equivalence partitions](https://jhumelsine.github.io/2024/08/08/bdd.html#equivalence-partitioning) as I can think of.
+Configurable entities usually include Test Double behaviors and arguments with multiple behaviors and parameter values with each iterating through as many [equivalence partitions](https://jhumelsine.github.io/2024/08/08/bdd.html#equivalence-partitioning) as I can think of.
 The test consists of nested `for` loops for each configurable entity, and then at the deepest nesting, the configurable entities are passed as arguments to a driver method which contains the test in __Given/When/Then__ format.
 The driver method initializes the Test Doubles in the __Given__ section with the passed parameter values and calls the public method being tested with passed parameter values as well.

 It doesn’t take too many nested configurable entities iterating through their equivalence behavior partitions before the number of calls to the test driver becomes huge.
 It was not uncommon for the number of test driver calls to reach hundreds or thousands of potential configuration iterations.
 Rather than completing in seconds, these tests could take minutes – many minutes.
 It was the price I was willing to pay to ensure that every possible path was being executed, even if I knew that many configurations were redundant.